cwrenhold/devc-nvim-commands/README.md

 # Known issues

 This script currently relies on the dev container CLI connecting to the container and the container reporting its container ID using its `hostname`.
 This is not a reliable way to get the container ID, and so this script may fail in some cases.
 An example of where this is the case if the container is linked to another container in a docker compose configuration using a `network_mode` of `service:container_name` or similar.
+To get around this, you can specify the container ID using the `-i` option.